Category: Feature home page

 Parade

-To celebrate Loi Krathong, the Thai place floating baskets in a nearby river or lake.
+To celebrate Loi Krathong, Thais set floating baskets adrift in nearby rivers or lakes.

 But to get there, they don’t just take a taxi…